-Risks associated with trees tend to increase with the age of the trees concerned, but so do many of the benefits.
-It will be appreciated, and deemed to be accepted by the client, that the formulation of recommendations for all management of trees will be guided by the cost-benefit analysis (in terms of amenity), of tree work that would remove all risk of tree related damage.
+Inherent in a tree survey is assessment of the risk associated with trees close to people and their property.
+Most management of trees will be guided by the cost-benefit analysis (in terms of amenity), of tree work that would remove all risk of tree related damage.